finite-element/finite-element-course/doc/source/9_mixed_problems.rst

 Boundary conditions
 ...................

-The imposition of the constraint in `(\mathring{H}^1(\Omega))^2` that solutions vanish on the boundary is a Dirichlet condition of the type that you have encountered before.
+The imposition of the constraint in `V_0` that solutions vanish on the boundary is a Dirichlet condition of the type that you have encountered before.
 Observe that the condition changes the test space, which affects whole rows of the block system, so you will want to impose the boundary condition *after* assembling the block matrix.
 You will also need to ensure that the constraint is applied to both the `x` and `y` components of the space.

-The imposition of the constraint in `\mathring{L}^2(\Omega)` that the solution is zero at some prescribed point can be achieved by selecting an arbitrary basis function and applying a zero Dirichlet condition for that degree of freedom.
-In this regard we can observe that there is nothing about the implementation of Dirichlet conditions that constrains them to lie on the boundary.
-Rather, they should be understood as specifying a subspace on which the solution is prescribed rather than solved for.
-In this particular case, that subspace is one-dimensional.

 Solving the matrix system
 .........................